Puget Sound Conservation Corps

 Prior to the Sound Corps’ development, the WCC worked as a multi-agency effort between the Department of Natural Resources, Washington State Department of Veteran Affairs, Department of Fish and Wildlife and Washington State Parks and Recreation Commission.
 Puget Sound Corps allows the continuation of a multi-agency approach intended to address the needs of the Puget Sound specifically.

 The Puget Sound Corps continues to prioritize the Puget Sound Partnership’s Action Agenda, which acts as the outline for Puget Sound recovery and protection efforts.
 The corps helps to support DNR programs, which include recreation, natural areas, aquatics, resource protection and urban forestry.

-For more information, watch our YouTube video, below.
+For more information, watch our YouTube video, above, or view our factsheet.
 To apply, visit the Washington State Department of Ecology’s Web page.